E015 Natalia Bielczyk on Starting Your First Company as a PhD: Things That No One Will Tell You

-She also owns Ontology of Value, a company developing new tools and practices to help professionals in navigating on the job market, and in finding/creating their dream jobs.
+She also owns Ontology of Value, a company developing new tools and practices to help professionals in navigating on the job market, and in finding/create their dream jobs.
 Even though she chose to work in the open market, she is still a researcher in her free time and has a strong belief in the compatibility of science and entrepreneurship.
-In this special episode of the open Sunday webinar, Natalia talked about entrepreneurship for researchers, and starting your first company as a PhD.
+In this special episode of the open Sunday webinar, Natalia talked about entrepreneurship for researchers and starting her first company as a PhD.

-Is setting a company as a researcher hard?
+Is setting up a company as a researcher hard?
 Under what circumstances should you consider registering a business?
 What are the traps you might potentially fall into?
-A startup or a sale proprietorship?
-How was Ontology of Value created?
+A startup or a sole proprietorship?
+How was the Ontology of Value created?
 What’s the vision, and the plans for developing the company further?

 The episode was recorded on August 16th, 2020.

 00:11 Hello, everyone, today we have a special episode of the Sunday webinar.
 And in this episode, I’ll be talking about entrepreneurship and especially entrepreneurship for researchers, and a little bit about the company.
 And the reason why I’m doing this is motivated by the fact that around 40% of all the people that contact me, looking for help with their careers after the PhD, are interested in running their own business either now or in the future.

 00:41 Some of them are interested in taking a regular job first and learning about entrepreneurship from people who are already doing this and launching a startup later on.
 And some people interested in trying themselves right now.
 And in this lecture, I would like to touch on some very general principles of how to build a business and what entrepreneurship actually is.